Oussamahajoui/Data-Science-Salary-Predictions/README.md

  Data Science Salary Predictions ML app

  Link to the app: **[Web App](https://oussamahajoui-data-science-salary-predictions-app-srbjbb.streamlitapp.com/ "DS Salary Web App - Streamlit")**

-## Goal:
+## Goal & Context:
-* Build a web app to provide salary prediction for Data Science jobs within the US
+*  **TL,DR:** Build a web app to provide salary prediction for Data Science jobs within the US
+*  **Full story:** This project aims to provide a salary prediction for data science jobs within the US using machine learning algorithms.
+The project involves web scraping job portals such as Glassdoor and Indeed for data science jobs data.
+The collected data is then cleaned, transformed, merged, and analyzed through exploratory data analysis to gain insights.
+The data is then used to train machine learning models that estimate salary data.
+The best performing model is exported as a pickle file and used in a web application created using Streamlit.

 ## Steps:
 * Web scrapped Job portals (Glassdoor & Indeed) for Data science jobs data